Page 7 - Monthly Archives: 2023

 In the last version, we also fixed the JS error on the checkout page when the module is disabled in the admin panel (in GTM Plus version).
 Another fix of an issue to when instead of brand name dataLayer contained just brand ID was made in the recent version.

-New features of the Magento 2 Point of Sale (POS)!
+New features of the !

 In the latest version of Magento 2 POS System Plus, we added a customer search by VAT or Company name.
 Also, we added the display of customer VAT and Company name on customer search results (available in the POS Plus version).